 This, though, is not the only variable at play.

 The cornea is only one part of the eye.
 Your vision is affected by other parts of your eye as well.
 Different things can cause the eye to have more or less tautness, warping the cornea and changing the effect it has on the light that passes through it.

 Certain medical conditions could cause the pressure in the eye to increase.
 This added pressure could change the angle of the light coming through the cornea, resulting in a loss of visual clarity.

 Another thing that can change the tautness of the eye is time.
 It has been a given that, as we age, our eyesight suffers.
 The tight young muscles within the eye that allow perfect focus stiffen up and make it more difficult to focus on close objects.
 This effect applies to untouched corneas and those reshaped through LASIK.

 Case by Case Basis

-The other parts of your eye that can affect eyesight makes the question of how long LASIK lasts a difficult one to answer.
-While an exact number of decades, years or days is practically impossible to predict, the best way to answer is as follows: The effect of LASIK on a patient’s vision lasts just as long as if the patient had naturally clear vision.
+The other parts of your eye that can affect eyesight make the question of how long LASIK lasts a difficult one to answer.
+While an exact number of decades, years, or days is practically impossible to predict, the best way to answer is as follows: The effect of LASIK on a patient’s vision lasts just as long as if the patient had a naturally clear vision.

 Age and medical problems will affect LASIK improved eyes in exactly the same way they will any other eyes.
 To get the real truth behind LASIK and shatter myths that could make you reluctant to schedule a LASIK procedure, download Dr. Rothmans LASIK Myths Free eBook the knowledge you need to make a truly informed decision.